ShakedHartal/FruitPicker/README.md

-# Pixel Game World
+# Fruit Picker
 This game simulator is not about winning or losing.
-Here you can just enjoy playing with your avatar and gather energy by colliding on delicious fruits from the trees.
+Here you can just enjoy playing with your avatar and gather energy by picking the delicious fruits from the trees.

 ![pepse](https://github.com/ShakedHartal/PixelGameWorld/assets/168190882/7ab9027d-7d53-42ba-8e59-6e8799cb98ca)